Against the Tyranny of Pure States in Quantum Theory

 {\bf A. Statistical determinism.} {\it If a quantum system is prepared in such a way that it certainly yields a predictable outcome in a specified maximal test, the various outcomes of {\bf any} other test have definite {\bf probabilities.} In particular, these probabilities do not depend on the details of the procedure used for preparing the quantum system, so that it yields a specific outcome in the given maximal test.
 A system prepared in such a way is said to be in a {\bf pure} state.}'' \cite[p.
 66]{Peres02}} \end{quotation}

-The notion of pure state can be also extended to density operators.
-Let $\mathcal{H}$ be a Hilbert space.
-A density operator $\rho$ (i.e. a positive trace class operator with trace 1) is called a \emph{state}.
+It is also accepted in Standard QM that the notion of pure state can be extended to density operators.
+This is an essential step that has been worked out by mathematical physicists who regard the previous definition as ``too limited'' (see \cite[p.
+419]{Hall13}), specially when considering systems and subsystems.
+Let $\mathcal{H}$ be a Hilbert space, a density operator $\rho$ (i.e., a positive trace class operator with trace 1) is called a \emph{state}.
 Being positive and self-adjoint, the eigenvalues of $\rho$ are non-negative and real and it is possible to diagonalize it.
-Pure states are represented by rank 1 matrices matrices which in their diagonal form will be given by $(1,0,\ldots,0)$.
+Pure states are represented by rank 1 matrices which in their diagonal form will be given by $(1,0,\ldots,0)$ ---where the place occupied by the `1' is unimportant.
 In this case, $\rho$ is equal to $vv^{\dag}$ for some normalized vector $v\in\mathcal{H}$.
-Thus, if the rank of $\rho$ is grater than 1 (or equivalently if $\mbox{Tr}(\rho^2)<1$), the state is called a \emph{mixed state}; or in short, a {\it mixture}.
+If the rank of $\rho$ is grater than 1 (or equivalently if $\mbox{Tr}(\rho^2)<1$), the state is called a \emph{mixed state}; or in short, a {\it mixture}.
 For example, the vector $\alpha|0\rangle+\beta|1\rangle$, $|\alpha|^2+|\beta|^2=1$, gives the following density matrix:

-Notice that, if $\rho$ is a pure state (i.e., $\mbox{Tr}(\rho^2)=1$), there always exists a basis in which the matrix can be diagonalized as:
+Note that, if $\rho$ is a pure state (i.e., $\mbox{Tr}(\rho^2)=1$), there always exists a basis in which the matrix can be diagonalized as:

 Unlike the case of pure states, mixtures cannot be represented as a unit vector, $|\psi \rangle$.
-Instead, mixed states are conceived as mixtures of pure states and represented as convex sums of them:
+Instead, mixed states are conceived as mixtures of pure states and represented as their convex sums: